Medicine Lodge Treaty: Aftermath

 Following the Supreme Court decision, the Congress continued to make unilateral changes to reservation lands without getting agreement by the tribes, beginning in 1903 and 1904 with the Rosebud Indian Reservation in South Dakota.
 The Commissioner of Indian Affairs, then William Arthur Jones, noted his intention to proceed without Native American consent.
 As the historian Blue Clark found, Jones wrote that he planned to report officially on land bills before Congress in favor "of Congress taking the property of Indians without their consent."
 As another example, in 1907 Congress authorized the sale of "surplus" land at Rosebud, again without Indian consent.

 The outstanding issues were challenged again in the mid-twentieth century, beginning in 1948.
 Combined Kiowa, Apache and Comanche representatives filed suit against the US government for compensation due to the original treaty and subsequent actions, including sales under the unratified Jerome Agreement.
 Over the following decades and through several claims, the tribes won substantial compensation of tens of millions of dollars from the Indian Claims Commission.

+Death Valley Days episode

-The Medicine Lodge Treaty is dramatized in the 1962 episode, "The Truth Teller", on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
-In the episode, Barney Phillips was cast as General Winfield Scott Hancock and Charles Carlson as Wild Bill Hickok, long after Guy Madison played Hickok in a weekly syndicated series.
+The Medicine Lodge Treaty was dramatized in the 1962 episode, "The Truth Teller", of the syndicated television anthology series, Death Valley Days.
+In the episode, Barney Phillips was cast as General Winfield Scott Hancock and Charles Carlson as Wild Bill Hickok.